brunojppb/kanban-ui/README.md

 Requirements:

-- It should be built with plain React.js
+- It should preferably be built with plain React.js, but you can use any JS framework, or none at all, Vanilla JS is just fine
-- You can any http request library for API communication
+- You can use any http request library for API communication
-- It should have a kanban board with 3 lists: Todo, Doing and Done
+- It should have a kanban board with 3 lists: **Todo**, **Doing** and **Done**
 - It should be possible to insert new tasks
 - It should be possible to delete current tasks
 - It should be possible to edit current tasks
 - It should be possible to move tasks between lists
 - It should not include any CSS framework
+- The layout should be responsible to some degree, at least for mobile devices

-You can check a live version [HERE](https://bpaulino.com/kanban-ui)
+You can check a live version of this Kanban board [HERE](https://bpaulino.com/kanban-ui).
+You can also take a look at the code, but if you copy, we will know 🙂

 ## Backend API